Original allocation: August 25, 1960.

 One slogan that comes to mind during this time is "Sunrise, Sunset 11-7".

-Some notable personalities included Jay Sorensen, Charlie Roberts, Harry Kalish, Bob Sorrentino, "World Famous", Hal Murray, Tom Rivers (real name: Bob Heiney), Marcia Knicely, Steve Martin (not the comedian), George Benson, Gary Waite & Joyce Renaud.
+Some notable personalities included Jay "The Jock" Sorensen, Charlie Roberts, Harry Kalish, Bob Sorrentino, "World Famous", Hal Murray, Tom Rivers (real name: Bob Heiney), Marcia Knicely, Steve Martin (not the comedian), George Benson, Gary Waite & Joyce Renaud.

 The Sunday morning gospel show was hosted by Brother Arce Brown.

 Some notable newscasters were Garret Glaser & Patrice McCarron.